 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These systems help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, one in five people who had allergies was also exposed to fungi and bacteria in their duct systems.
-Purchasing a UV light system helps to kill off these allergens and keep your family healthy.
+These systems help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who had allergies was also exposed to fungi and bacteria in their HVAC systems.
+Purchasing a UV light system helps to get rid of these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can irritate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can encourage the growth of dust mites and microbes, making your allergy symptoms even worse.
+Dry air can aggravate your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
+On the other hand, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.

 Help enhance the quality of your family’s air with Broad Ripple Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.